dalehassinger/Blog/vmware-explore-2023-hackathon/index.md

 Here is a Sneak Peak at what we are working on.
 We will make it easier for anyone to get started with Automation.

 {{< image src="sneak-peak.png" caption="Click to see Larger Image of Screen Shot">}}

+---

+###### Update 08/25/2023:

+The "Well-Spoken" Team got 2nd place at the VMware Explore Hackathon!
+There was a total of 9 Teams.

+I am so proud of what the "Well-Spoken" Team created together.
+There was great collaboration throughout the whole process.

+The Team created a custom form in VMware Aria Automation that will help you build a chat question that would be sent to ChatGPT and return complete usable scripts to use with Automation.
+The Scirpt returned could then be saved into a Teams/Slack Channel, GitHub Repository or a VMwaqre Aria Operations Dashboard.

+This custom form will help customers get started with Automation and also convert existing Automation, like an Ansible Playbook, into a salt state file.

+---

+**Award:**
+{{< image src="award.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---

+{{< image src="hack-01.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**Great discussion with Alan Renouf and William Lam:**
+{{< image src="hack-02.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---
+**All Participates and Judges:**
+{{< image src="hack-03.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**Ed Sanchez and I:**
+{{< image src="hack-04.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---

+**Viviana Miranda and I:**
+{{< image src="hack-05.jpg" caption="Click to see Larger Image of Screen Shot">}}

+---

+It would have been nice if the Whole Hackathon Team would have been able to attend the Hackathon.
+Maybe next year.
+Fingers crossed...